The Guide to Getting a Free Government Cell Phone Service While Having Section 8 Housing

 Sometimes referred as the “Obama Phone”, the Federal Lifeline Assistance Program is actually a decades-long program.
 Lifeline was created in the 1980s by the Federal Communications Commission (FCC) under the Reagan administration.
 Lifeline first gave qualified individuals access to landline phone communications.
 As times changed, the program was eventually updated during the Bush Presidency in 2005 to include wireless phones and services.

 If you currently participate in Section 8 Housing government benefit program and you would like assistance with communication services, continue reading this guide.
-You may also qualify for a free government cell phone with free monthly minutes, data, and texting.
+You may also qualify for a free government cell phone service with free monthly talk, text and Data.

-Why Should I Apply for a Free Government Cell Phone?
+Why Should I Apply for Free Government Cell Phone Service?

 Although the United States economy has improved over the last couple of years, there are millions of people still eligible for Lifeline that cannot make ends meet.
 Cell phone companies are also merging and creating monopolies, and many fear that the cost of communication services will only go up.
 The basic cost of cell phones with services may rise, leaving those with Federal Public Housing Assistance (Section 8 Housing) the possibility of having to cancel their services due to the inability to pay for their bills.

-Here’s an example of why a cell phone is necessary: what if you have an issue with receiving your Section 8 housing allowance and you need to speak with a customer service representative?
+Here’s an example of why cell phone service is necessary: What if you have an issue with receiving your Section 8 housing allowance and you need to speak with a customer service representative?
 How will you be able to call them if you do not have a cell phone?
 Getting to a payphone is now very rare to do so.
 Will you be able to go to a library and send an email?
-With a free government cell phone you can simply send out an email from your phone or make a quick phone call.
+With free government cell phone service, you can simply send out an email from your phone or make a quick phone call.
 It is much simpler.

-Here’s another example: what if you have a family member in distress and you want to reach out to them?
+Here’s another example: What if you have a family member in distress and you want to reach out to them?
 Will you be able to easily make a quick phone call to reach out and see if they are okay?
-Having a cell phone is such a necessary thing, and the Lifeline program can provide that free government cell phone with free monthly minutes, data, and texting.
+Having cell phone service is such a necessary thing, and the Lifeline program can provide that free government cell phone service with free monthly talk, text and Data.

-Where Can I Get a Free Government Cell Phone?
+Where Can I Get Free Government Cell Phone Service?

-So how do you go about getting a free government cell phone?
-There are usually 3 easy methods:
+So how do you go about getting a free government cell phone service?

-Applying online is the fastest and easiest way to get your free government cell phone with free monthly minutes, data, and texting.
+Applying online is the fastest and easiest way to get your free government cell phone service with free monthly talk, text and Data.
 All you do is go online and fill out the company’s enrollment form, and then follow their steps to finish your application.

-How Can Section 8 Housing Recipients Get a Free Government Cell Phone with Minutes?
+How Can Section 8 Housing Recipients Get Free Government Cell Phone Service with Minutes?
 Just Follow These 3 Steps Now!

 STEP ONE: SEE IF YOU’RE ELIGIBLE FOR LIFELINE SERVICE

-Your state may determine the specific criteria for qualifying for a Lifeline free government cell phone.
-The verified Lifeline service providers are the ones that verify your personal information and they are the ones that send your free cell phone.
+Your state may determine the specific criteria for qualifying for Lifeline free government cell phone service.
+The verified Lifeline service providers are the ones that verify your personal information.
 Furthermore, they will also manage your Lifeline service account.
-Since Lifeline is regulated by the government, certain eligibility requirements are the same regardless of the state you live in,
+Since Lifeline is regulated by the government, certain eligibility requirements are the same regardless of the state you live in.

-There are 2 main ways you can qualify for a free government cell phone with free monthly minutes, data and texting.
+There are two main ways you can qualify for a free government cell phone service with free monthly talk, text and Data.
 These two ways are explained below.

 You Can Qualify if You Have Section 8 Housing or Participate in another Government Assistance Program

-If you participate in Section 8 Housing, or most other government assistance programs (vary by state), then you automatically qualify for a free government cell phone with free monthly minutes, data, and texting.
-If you also have another government assistance program such as Medicaid or Food Stamps (SNAP), then you may also qualify for a Lifeline free government cell phone with free monthly minutes, data, and texting.
+If you participate in Section 8 Housing, or most other government assistance programs (vary by state), then you automatically qualify for a free government cell phone service with free monthly talk, text and Data.
+If you also have another government assistance program such as Medicaid or Food Stamps (SNAP), then you may also qualify for a Lifeline free government cell phone service with free monthly talk, text and Data.

 The eligible government benefit programs vary by state, so you need to verify your state’s specific eligibility criteria.
-Below you can see the top 7 government assistance programs that you can participate in that will also qualify you for a free government cell phone:
+Below you can see the top seven government assistance programs that you can participate in that will also qualify you for a free government cell phone service:

 - Food Stamps, or SNAP (Supplemental Nutrition Assistance Program)